Urban Legends: Final Cut: Filming

 Principal photography took place in Toronto, Ontario, Canada over a period of 47 days in the fall of 1999.
 The film's opening sequence on the airplane, which was shot over a period of three days, was originally written to have occurred on a boat; however, the script was altered last-minute after the production crew came across an airplane set from the film Pushing Tin (1999).
 Due to the film's low budget, director Ottman chose to make use of the set, and staged the sequence on a plane instead.

-The university exteriors featured in the film is Trent University in Peterborough, Ontario, which Ottman chose due to its "modern" and institutional architecture as opposed to Gothic.
+The university exteriors featured in the film is Trent University in Peterborough, Ontario, which Ottman chose due to its modern architecture as opposed to Gothic.
 The bell tower, however, was constructed solely for the film, for $150,000.
 Interior sequences, however, were filmed in Toronto.
 The amusement park Ontario Place served as the filming location for the mining amusement ride sequence; the mine ride featured in the film was in fact a log ride that had been drained of its water for the impending winter months, which was re-dressed to appear as a mine-themed ride.
 Ottman stated that many of the lighting techniques featured in the film – particularly the use of strobe lighting – were inspired by Ridley Scott's Alien (1979) and James Cameron's Aliens (1986).

 Post-production

-The sequence featuring Lisa and Trevor at the bar (followed by her death scene) was written and shot in Los Angeles after principal photography had finished, as the film's producers felt the film needed a death sequence earlier on to establish a sense of danger.
+The sequence featuring Lisa and Trevor at the bar, followed by her death scene, was written and shot in Los Angeles after principal photography had finished, as the film's producers felt the film needed a death sequence earlier on to establish a sense of danger.
 Originally, the production crew intended to make a fake kidney for the sequence (as the character awakens to find her kidney has been removed), but due to budget and time restraints, opted to use a goat's kidney from a butcher shop.
 Because a goat kidney is anatomically larger than that of a human, it had to be truncated to reduce its size.

 Director Ottman also edited the film, and remarked in the audio commentary on the film's 2001 DVD release that many character interaction sequences were truncated or excised entirely to maintain a quicker pace.